Steven Gault: Project Tandem

 When the Project Tandem raids were launched on 28 September 2006 the police arrested 27 people including 15 full patch Hells Angels.
-As a result of Project Tandem, the police seized $417,100 Canadian dollars and another $6,914 American dollars from various Angel clubhouses in Ontario together with drugs worth 2.9 million Canadian dollars including 13 kilograms of cocaine, 50 pounds of marijuana, 50,000 tablets of ecstasy, and two kilograms of methamphetamine.
-Perhaps more damaging, the fact that a "full patch" Hell Angel had worked as a police enforcer led to an atmosphere of paranoia within the Hells Angels as to who else might be an informer.
+As a result of Project Tandem the police seized $417,100 Canadian dollars and another $6,914 American dollars from various Angel clubhouses in Ontario.
+Along with drugs worth 2.9 million Canadian dollars including 13 kilograms of cocaine, 50 pounds of marijuana, 50,000 tablets of ecstasy, and two kilograms of methamphetamine.
+Perhaps more damaging was the fact that a "full patch" Hells Angel had worked as a police enforcer, leading to an atmosphere of paranoia within the Hells Angels as to who else might be an informer.
 On 28 September 2006, two Hells Angels, Remond "Ray" Akleh of Ottawa and Mark Stephenson of Oshawa were charged with ordering Gault to kill Frank Lenti, the national president of the Bandidos.
-Akleh had moved to Ottawa to get away from Gault, a man he greatly disliked and with whom he had feuding with ever since he accused him of being an informer in 2003.
+Akleh had moved to Ottawa to get away from Gault, a man Akleh greatly disliked and with whom he had been feuding with ever since he accused him of being an informer in 2003.
 Stephenson was the president of the Hells Angels Oshawa chapter.
-Gault described in lucid detail a plan to kill Lenti and leave his corpse hanging out in public as the police notes state: "It was proposed that the agent kill Lenti and lave in the middle of the highway in his [Bandidos] colours.
-Lenti couldn't just disappear; had to be found to prove a point".
+Gault described in lucid detail a plan to kill Lenti and leave his corpse hanging out in public as the police notes state: "It was proposed that the agent kill Lenti and leave him in the middle of the highway in his [Bandidos] colours.
+Lenti couldn't just disappear; he had to be found to prove a point".